Public land is land that’s owned or managed by Council or the NSW Government.

 If you’re thinking of applying for development approval on public land, the process is similar to any other type of development application (DA).

-Information about some of the extra things you will need to consider is shown below.
+Information about some of the extra things you will need to consider for development on public land is shown below.
+This is a general guide only, and may not cover all cases.

 You should always talk to us before you apply for development approval on any public land.